-Yes and no. As a rule, FSAs are only available for active employees, and your FSA will be deactivated when your employment terminates.
+Yes and no. As a rule, FSAs are available only for active employees, and your FSA will be deactivated when your employment terminates.
 This means that you will no longer have access to the funds to which you contributed prior to your employment termination.
 Therefore, you should be careful about the amount you elect to contribute for the year if you are thinking about retiring or otherwise leaving State service during the year.

-If you do retire or otherwise leave State service, you may be able to continue your FSA participation under COBRA.
-This option will only be available to you if you have contributed more money to your FSA than you have withdrawn from it.
+If you do retire or otherwise leave State service, you may be able to continue your FSA participation under COBRA (Consolidated Omnibus Budget Reconciliation Act).
+This option will be available to you only if you have contributed more money to your FSA than you have withdrawn from it.